Matthew 19

 [6] Therefore, they are no longer two, but one flesh.
 What therefore God has united together, let not man put apart.

-In these verses, people come to be against the teaching “the two will become one flesh.”
-They could not accept man and woman becoming one flesh; because of the problem of authority and subordination, the woman was under the man.
+Comments Matthew 19:4-7 In these verses, people come to be against the teaching “the two will become one flesh.”
+They could not accept a man and a woman becoming one flesh, and this was because of the problem of authority and subordination: the woman was under the man.
 If they become one, they are equal.
-At that time, men could not accept to become one as equal with women.
-The pride of men plays a big role in their lives, and equality is unacceptable, but the men forget they were born through women (See 1 Corinthians 11:11-12).
+At that time, men could not accept becoming equal to women.
+The pride of men plays a big role in their lives, and equality is unacceptable, but men forget they are born through women (see 1 Corinthians 11:11-12).

 [8] He says to them, Moses for your hardness of heart allowed you to set free your wives; but from the beginning it has not been so.

-The reason why Moses commanded one to give a certificate of divorce was to eliminate slave wives.
-As much as men have wealth in life, they collect more wives, and man’s pride will ignite.
-When a man has more than one wife, one will be more favored and becomes above the others, and the lower ones are no better than slaves.
-If the unwanted wife does not get a certificate of divorce, there is nothing left for the life of that woman but to be a slave, but the Lord does not want any of His children to become slaves.
-This law is to be used only for God’s children.
-(See Exodus 21:7-11).
+Comments Matthew 19:8 The reason why Moses commanded one to give a certificate of divorce was to eliminate slave wives.
+As much as men have wealth in life, they collect more wives, and men’s pride will ignite.
+When a man has more than one wife, one of them will be more favored and becomes above the others, and the lower ones are no better than slaves.
+If the unwanted wife did not get a certificate of divorce, in that case, there was nothing left for the life of that woman but to be a slave, but the Lord does not want any of His children to become slaves.
+This law was to be used only among God’s children (see Exodus 21:7-11).

 [9] And I say to you, that, Whoever may put away his wife, except for fornication, and may marry another, commits adultery; and he who marries her that is put away commits adultery.

-The disciples see marriage as trouble, implying that it would be better not to marry a Jewish woman to avoid complications.
+Comments Matthew 19:10 The disciples saw marriage as trouble; they implied that it would be better not to marry a Jewish woman to avoid complications.

 [11] And He said to them, Not all hold this word, but only those to whom it is given.